 Measure the distance between the two dots to see if that is indeed 10mm.

 If the number is off, you’ll need to adjust the extrusion steps, which you can see how to do in the video below (or see our stupid fast way to calibrate e steps):

-A clicking extruder can be incredibly frustrating, and was one of my main pain points when I first started learning how to 3D print.
+A clicking extruder can be incredibly frustrating when 3d printing and was one of my main pain points when I first started learning how to 3D print.

 I got the hang of it soon enough and once you have your printer calibrated and printing properly, you should not run into this issue again.